basoimauryne/Telehaptics-Application-over-a-Mobile-Network-Testbed/README.md

 **The Slave Domain**

 This is the remote teleoperator site that actuates the commands receieved from the master domain.
 It constitutes a robotic arm and a controller.
-This site comprised an Adeept 4DoF rasparm and a Raspberry Pi controller
+This site comprised an Adeept 4DoF rasparm, a grove vibration sensor, and a Raspberry Pi controller